 1948: Rumania and Finland recognize Israel

-1949: Birthdate of Brandon Tartikoff television executive with ABC and NBC.
-He was involved in the creation of such groundbreaking hits as “The Cosby Show” and “Hill Street Blues.”
-He passed away in 1997.
+1949: Birthdate of Brandon Tartikoff television executive with ABC and NBC who was involved in the creation of such groundbreaking hits as “The Cosby Show” and “Hill Street Blues” and whose creative light burned out tragically at the age of 48

 1950: An airplane bearing Jordanian markings which belonged to Arab Airways was forced to land after it attempted to fly over the southern Negev.
 The pilot, who was an American, cooperated with the intercepting Israeli aircraft and the landing took place without incident.
 The Israelis have made repeated requests to the international community to avoid such over-flights due to the state of war that still exists in the region.